Endless waiting.

 We Pay The Price For Their Bad Decisions

-What happens when hospital management plays roulette with our healthcare dollars?
-CEOs pocket record-breaking paydays while everyday hospital employees pay the price.
-Here are a few examples of how everyday California patients are paying the price for the terrible decisions hospital management continues to make.
+What happens when clinic management plays roulette with our healthcare dollars?
+CEOs pocket record-breaking paydays while everyday healthcare workers pay the price.
+Here are a few examples of how everyday California patients are paying the price for the terrible decisions management continues to make.

 Decreased Community Benefits